fabogit/Nodejs-snippets/06_framework-fastify/README.md

 compatibility and reliability.
 Moreover, it boasts an impressive degree of extensibility, enabling you to customize your server to align precisely with your unique requirements.

+We will explore Fastify through the following learning path:

+- Creating an API starter using Fastify

+- Splitting the code into small plugins

+- Adding routes

+- Implementing authentication with hooks

+- Breaking the encapsulation using hooks

+- Implementing the business logic

+- Validating the input data

+- Enhancing application performance with serialization

+- Configuring and testing a Fastify application

 Fastify (<https://fastify.dev/>) is a Node.js web framework for constructing web applications.
 It facilitates the development of an HTTP server and the creation of your API in a straightforward, efficient, scalable, and secure manner.
 The first Fastify’s stable release dates back to 2018.
 Since then,